 Isolation in impoverished neighborhoods

-Before 1970, blacks lived in mixed-income neighborhoods more often than any other racial-ethnic group, Wilson said, but now they are the least likely to do so.
+Before 1970, African Americans lived in mixed-income neighborhoods more often than any other racial-ethnic group, Wilson said, but now they are the least likely to do so.

-Through the school years, both minority groups are on the short end of achievement gaps when compared with whites and Asians, and have higher dropout rates.
+Through the school years, both groups are on the short end of achievement gaps when compared with white Americans and Asian Americans, and have higher dropout rates.
 Driving the high Hispanic dropout rate are deficiencies in bilingual education and the expectations of immigrant parents that teenagers work to help support their struggling families.

 The biggest education gap for both groups is how much schooling they complete.
-In a knowledge economy that greatly rewards the better-educated, 50 percent of Asians and 29 percent of whites have earned a college degree, compared with 18 percent of blacks and 13 percent of Hispanics, according to the Census Bureau.
+In a knowledge economy that greatly rewards the better-educated, 50 percent of Asians and 29 percent of white Americans have earned a college degree, compared with 18 percent of African Americans and 13 percent of Hispanics, according to the Census Bureau.

 Because Williams believes that health disparities represent the cumulative impact of other inequalities, he calls for solutions that stretch traditional medical care and public health policy.
 His first step, though, would be universal access to insurance coverage.
 He favors a single-payer government system.